 Tips for Success: Understanding Animal Feet and Their Opposites

-- Remember the purpose: To figure out the opposite, ask, What is this foot’s primary function?
-Then look for a foot type that serves the opposite purpose.
+Keep in mind the purpose: To determine the opposite, ask, What would be this foot’s primary function?
+Then find a foot type that does the opposite.

-- Learn the terminology: Know common terms like pads, hooves, webbing, flippers, and talons.
+Learn the language: Understand key terminology such as pads, hooves, webbing, flippers and talons.

 Common Mistakes and How to Avoid Them